-The winery’s Pinot Noir is made using grapes from the estate Bishop Creek Vineyard located in the Yamhill- Carlton AVA, as well as grapes from other top Willamette Valley vineyards such as Nysa, Momtazi and Zenith.
-The 13.5-acre Bishop Creek Vineyard includes 11 acres of clone 777, Wädenswil, Pommard and 667, with the majority planted in 1988 and 1990 that are own-rooted.
+The winery’s Pinot Noir is made using grapes from the estate Bishop Creek Vineyard located in the Yamhill- Carlton AVA, as well as grapes from other top Willamette Valley vineyards such as Nysa, Momtazi, and Zenith.
+The 13.5-acre Bishop Creek Vineyard includes 11 acres of clone 777, Wädenswil, Pommard, and 667, with the majority planted in 1988 and 1990 that are own-rooted.
 The youngest plantings are from 2002.
 Since the vineyard was acquired in 2014, it has been farmed organically.
-Jay and Jean-Nicolas are pictured below at Bishop Creek Vineyard.

 2014 Nicolas-Jay Willamette Valley Oregon Pinot Noir